-The bill would give Michigan residents access to information about campaign finance violations, and the Secretary of State's activities, by requiring the SOS to post on the internet complaints and responses to complaints, as well as determinations of whether there was reason to believe that a violation had occurred.
+The bill would give Michigan residents access to information about campaign finance violations, and the Secretary of State's activities, by requiring the SOS to post on the internet complaints and responses to complaints, related correspondence between the SOS and the complainant and the alleged violator, and determinations of whether there was reason to believe that a violation had occurred.
 This would increase public oversight of the office and the process, and could encourage the SOS to close cases in a timely manner.
-At the same time, since a complaint, response, or rebuttal would not have to be posted until after the SOS made a determination, the disclosure requirements would not interfere with the conciliation process, which is based on informal meetings, relies on open communication, and functions best when parties are truthful and cooperative.
+At the same time, since a complaint, response, or rebuttal and related correspondence would not have to be posted until after the SOS made a determination, the disclosure requirements would not interfere with the conciliation process, which is based on informal meetings, relies on open communication, and functions best when parties are truthful and cooperative.